radius-project/docs/docs/content/getting-started/index.md

 - Creates a port-forward from localhost to port 3000 inside the container so you can navigate to the app's frontend UI
 - Streams container logs to your terminal

-Once the sample application is running, you can access it by opening [http://localhost:3000](http://localhost:3000) in a browser:
+In your browser you should see the demo app:

 {{< image src="demo-screenshot.png" alt="Screenshot of the demo container" width=600px >}}
 <br /><br />

-Congrats, you're running your first Radius app!
-When you're ready to move on to the next step, use <kbd>CTRL</kbd>+ <kbd>C</kbd> to terminate the application.
+Congrats!
+You're running your first Radius app.
+When you're ready to move on to the next step, use <kbd>CTRL</kbd>+ <kbd>C</kbd> to exit the command.

 ## 5. Add Database

-In this step you will add a database (Redis Cache) to the application by:
+his step will add a database (Redis Cache) to the application.

-- Adding a Redis Cache using a [Radius Recipe]({{< ref "guides/recipes/overview" >}}).
+You can create a Redis Cache using [Recipes]({{< ref "guides/recipes/overview" >}}) provided by Radius.
+The Radius community provides Recipes for running commonly used application dependencies, including Redis.

+In this step you will:

+- Add Redis to the application using a Recipe.
-- Adding a connection from the `demo` container to the Redis cache, which automatically sets environment variables with connection information.
+- Connect to Redis from the `demo` container using environment variables that Radius automatically sets.

-Begin by opening `app.bicep` in your editor and get ready to edit the file.
+Open `app.bicep` in your editor and get ready to edit the file.

 First add some new code to `app.bicep` by pasting in the content below at the end of the file.
 This code creates a Redis Cache using a Radius Recipe: